ParticulateFlow/pfmFOAM-public/pfm/applications/solvers/multiphase/twoPhaseEulerTurbFoam/README.md

 ```
 to compile the solver.

-## Compiling Instructions
+## Tutorials
-For both cases (ADM and SATFM) a simple fluidized bed tutorial is provided.
+For both cases (ADM and SATFM) a simple fluidized bed tutorial is provided (compare with Schneiderbauer & Saeedipour, 2019).

 ## References
 * Schneiderbauer, S. (2017).
 A spatially-averaged two-fluid model for dense large-scale gas-solid flows.
 AIChE Journal, 63(8), 3544–3562.